redhat-cop/resource-locker-operator/README.md

 ## Deleting Resources

 When a `ResourceLocker` is removed, `LockedResources` will be deleted by the finalizer.
 Patches will be left untouched because there is no clear way to know how to restore an object to the state before the application of a patch.

-If a `ResourceLocker` is updated deleting a `LockedResource`, the operator will try its best to determine which resource was deleted by looking at the following:

-* its internal memory state.
-* the `kubectl.kubernetes.io/last-applied-configuration`.
-* the status reported by the CR.

-LockedResources reported from these three sources of information will be compared with the desired set of resources.
-Resources that do not appear in the desired set will be deleted.
-This method is not 100% failsafe.
-In particular, if someone disables the operator and at the same time changes a ResourceLocker CR by deleting a locked resource, it is possible that a locker resource becomes orphaned and be left un-managed.
-Again the operator does not try to undo patches when `LockedPatches` are removed from a `ResourceLocker` CR.

 ## Local Development